R9TRH/MIUIwidgets/README.md

 I'll update module so keep joining here

-⚠️ Uninstall any MODULE related to launcher, app vault, weather and Themes first (or if you want keep using other modded launcher use v5.0 (https://t.me/MiuiWidgets/193) only, but anyways launcher inside my module is modded.)
+⚠️ Uninstall any MODULE related to launcher, app vault, weather and Themes first (or if you want keep using other modded launcher use v5.x only (check releases), but anyways launcher inside my module is modded.)

 ⚠️ UNINSTALL UPDATES FOR THOSE 4 APPS